DonMartin76/oauth2-workshop/lab1/README.md

 ![Register application](images/register-application.png)

-You need to choose a unique application id, so do not use `my-cc-app` as displayed in this screenshot.
+You need to choose a unique application id, so do not use `my-app` as displayed in this screenshot.

-Please also enter the redirect URI (even if it's not yet clear what it does, and it's not used in this lab yet) and tick the two boxes as shown in the screenshot.
+But please enter exactly this redirect URI (even if it's not yet clear what it does, and it's not used in this lab yet) and tick the two boxes as shown in the screenshot.
 Use this redirect URI: `http://localhost:3000/callback` (note that it's **http**, not **https**).
+We will get back to what the check boxes mean as well later.

 ## Subscribe to the API